Transformerless power supply design guide in detail with calculator

 Resistive power supply:

-The resistive power supply is designed replacing the X2 capacitor C1 of the previous circuit by a resistor.
+The resistive power supply is designed to replace the X2 capacitor C1 of the previous circuit with a resistor.

 But here you need to use a high watt resistor due to the resistive loss.
 That is why this type of power supply is not used so frequently.
 The recommended circuit is with the capacitor.